Minimizing Taxes without Adversely Affecting Business Value

 There are a number of ways to reduce your corporate taxes without negatively impacting the value of your business when you sell your business.

 Business value is primarily determined by earnings over the past three years.
 Specifically, EBITDA and DE (Discretionary Earnings) are the driving force of valuation.
-Both EBITDA and DE are normalized, or adjusted, earnings that include “add-backs,” or adjustments, for non-operational expenses and the owner’s salary and benefits.
+Both EBITDA and DE are normalized (adjusted) earnings that include “add-backs,” or adjustments, for non-operational expenses and the owner’s salary and benefits.

 There are legitimate owner’s benefits, expenses, and salaries that can be expensed in the business which are treated as add-backs.
 These expenses are shown on your tax return, thus reducing the net profit and taxes, and are treated as add-backs or adjustments in the DE and EBITDA calculation.
-These expenses, however, do not reduce the adjusted earnings (DE and EBITDA) or value of the business.
+These expenses do not reduce the adjusted earnings (DE and EBITDA) or value of the business because they are “added-back” in the calculation of DE and EBITDA.

 So what are some Owner’s Benefits and Expenses that would be added back (adjusted) in the DE/EBITDA calculation?